 About CNADM

 Chicago National Association of Dance Masters (CNADM) has provided continuing education and professional development to dance teachers for over 100 years and continues to grow its membership throughout North America.
 With over 300 members, CNADM continues to produce the dance community with qualified dance educators through its training workshops and specialized certification programs.
-CNADM brings nationally-recognized instructors to its Midwest workshops to provide unique opportunities for its members and their students
+CNADM brings nationally recognized instructors to its Midwest workshops to provide unique opportunities for its members and their students

 Our Mission